Aniraai/Weather-App/README.md

 # Weather App

 ## Introduction
 This web application allows users to search for weather information by city name using the OpenWeather API.
+The app provides current weather details such as temperature, humidity, wind speed, and weather conditions.

 ## Technologies Used
 - React.js